lmuntaner/tech-introduction-product-people/docs/networking/http.md

 * GET.
 Used to retrieve information.
 * POST.
 Used to send data to be stored (usually in a data base).
 * PATCH.
-Used to send data to change an existing data already stored.
+Used to change existing data already stored.
 * PUT.
 Similar to a PATCH.
 * DELETE.
-Used to remove some data alrady stored.
+Used to remove some data.
 * OPTIONS.
-Used for security reasons to check that the client is an authorized client.
+Used for security reasons.
+To check that the client is an authorized client.

 [More on methods](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods).

 The functionality of the method is not a technical limitation.
-The developer creating a server could choose to ask for POST requests to read information instead of using GET.
+The developer creating a server could choose POST requests to read information instead of using GET.

-However we will see how this is not a best practice in the [REST notes](./rest).
+These are more best practices than actual requirements.
+More in the [REST notes](./rest).

 ### Request Body